 We have publicly stated our commitment to improving the mental health of our people, and breaking taboos, by signing the 'Time to Talk' pledge.
-We received the Silver Award in the national Mind Workplace Wellbeing Index and Investors in People Health and Wellbeing Award, in addition to industry awards for our mental health and wellbeing work.
+We received the Gold Award in the national Mind Index and Investors in People Health and Wellbeing Award, in addition to company and individual industry awards for our mental health and wellbeing work.